MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-EcpVirtualDirectory.md

 ```

 ### -AdminEnabled
 The AdminEnabled parameter specifies that the EAC isn't able to be accessed through the Internet.
-For more information, see Turn off access to the Exchange admin center (https://technet.microsoft.com/library/jj218639.aspx).
+For more information, see [Turn off access to the Exchange admin center](https://docs.microsoft.com/Exchange/architecture/client-access/disable-exchange-admin-center-acces).
 This parameter accepts $true or $false.

 ```yaml
 Type: $true | $false